codr7/eli/README.md

 ```
 `6`

-`map` maps a method over a set of iterables.
+`map` returns an iterator to a method mapped over a set of iterables.
 ```
 (let [it (iter/map + [1 3] [5 7 11])]
   (say it)